5 Health Advantages of Shorter Height

 The risk of certain diseases is also lower.
 A few years ago, a comprehensive study of about 300 height and cancer papers concluded that taller people had a 20 to 60 percent higher incidence of cancer compared to shorter people.
 More recently, breast, testicular and prostate cancer studies found taller women and men suffered from substantially higher cancer rates.

 We should point out that, although the risk is lower, short people are not immune to death from heart disease, cancer and other causes.
 Failure to control diet, physical inactivity, weight, depression and anger can lead to serious health problems.
-Therefore, poor health and mental practices can lead to reduced longevity for people of any height.
+Therefore, poor health and mental practices can reduce longevity for people of any height.

-There May be a Reduced Risk of Cardiovascular Disease of Shorter People
+- There May be a Reduced Risk of Cardiovascular Disease in Shorter People

 In 2004, Thomas T. Samaras and his associates published a paper in the Medical Science Monitor which reviewed published data showing that shorter people have a lower risk of cardiovascular disease.
 Data from Europe, California, Native American tribes, Japan, Okinawa, Papua New Guinea, Pakistan and India showed large increases in coronary heart disease as height increased.
 The report was based on millions of deaths as well as both heterogeneous and homogeneous population samples.